httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   {: vspace="0"}
   id-sha-512
-  : * Description: The sha-512 digest of the representation data of the resource when no
+  : * Description: The sha-512 digest of the representation-data of the resource when no
     content coding is applied
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard

   id-sha-256
-  : * Description: The sha-256 digest of the representation data of the resource when no
+  : * Description: The sha-256 digest of the representation-data of the resource when no
       content coding is applied
     * Reference: [RFC6234], [RFC4648], this document.
     * Status: standard